When is the Scottish Cup fourth round draw? Is it on TV? How to watch the draw

-When is the Scottish Cup fourth round draw?
+When is Scottish Cup fourth round draw?
 Is it on TV?
-How to watch the draw as Premiership sides enter
+How to watch as Celtic, Rangers, Hearts, Hibs and Premiership clubs enter

 The 2023-24 Scottish Cup third round takes place this weekend with clubs hoping to make it through to the fourth round draw where Premiership teams including holders Celtic will enter the competition for the first time.